ScopeLift/stealth-address-sdk/README.md

 console.log(
   isForUser
     ?
-'Announcement is for the user'
+"Announcement is for the user"
-    : 'Announcement is not for the user'
+    : "Announcement is not for the user"
 );
 ```